eforemeka/personal-page/content/about/index.md

 #### WHAT DO I *CURRENTLY* SEEK?

-Currently, I desire to explore and pivot a little from supporting just end-users and on-prem infrastructure to implementing, optimizing and supporting Saas products and solutions.
+Currently, I desire to explore and pivot a little from supporting just end-users and on-prem infrastructure to implementing, optimizing and supporting SaaS products and solutions.
 I am open to taking on Remote Technical Support roles in the EMEA zone.

 You can check out my [resume](https://resume.benny.com.ng) here to know more about my professional experience.